openstack-archive/fuel-docs/pages/terminology/r/resource-agents.rst

 Resource Agents (RAs)
 ---------------------
-Resource Agents are used by Pacemaker to interract with applications.
+Resource Agents are used by Pacemaker to interact with applications.
 Pacemaker includes native that are used in OpenStack high-availability deployments such as those that manage the MySQL databases or virtual IP addresses.